By Craig Neil. This post includes affiliate links.

 - Out About Scotland complete guide: Dirleton Castle

-There’s not a huge amount going on in Direlton village but the castle is a great place to visit and it has a couple of features that might surprise you.
+There’s not a huge amount going on in Direlton village, but the castle is a great place to visit and it has a couple of features that might surprise you.
+First, it has the world’s largest herbaceous border.
+Even if you’re not particularly interested in gardens, you’re going to like the one at Dirleton.
+Second, the entrance towers are some of the largest and oldest in Scotland.

-Other points to note as you visit Dirleton Castle are the dovecote that once housed more than a thousand pigeons (a popular food source in the Middle Ages) and the cavernous underground cellars where grains and beer were stored for the lean winter months.
+Other points of interest are the dovecote that once housed more than a thousand pigeons (a popular food source in the Middle Ages) and the cavernous underground cellars where grains and beer were stored for the lean winter months.

 Dunbar Harbour